 To determine the relationship between donor motivation and donation amount, I created a dataset of approximate annual donation amounts and factors affecting donor motivation from the survey responses collected by the zoo from its 2014 Donor Survey.
 Next, I created a model and performed a multiple linear regression analysis which estimated the effects of the various factors on donation amounts.
 The analysis found six significant explanatory variables: my gift makes a difference, giving to an efficient organization, giving back to the community, I am part of the organization, gender, and age.
 Four of these variables were found to be positively statistically significant, increasing donation amounts.
 Gender and giving back to the community were found to be negatively statistically significant, causing a decrease in average donation amounts.

 Based on the multiple regression results, I recommend that the Indianapolis Zoo continue to promote the organization’ s high level of efficiency.
 As this factor had a statistically significant positive impact on donor motivation, it only makes sense that the zoo use this to its advantage.
 Additionally, I would recommend that the zoo continue to recruit dedicated volunteers and target those who are a part of the organization for large philanthropic gifts.
 My results indicate that this is the most significant factor in terms of increased donation amount.

 Marcum, Ashley N., "Factors Associated with Philanthropic Giving and their Correlation with Donation Amount: A Case Study of the Indianapolis Zoo 2014 Donor Survey" (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 234.